 Capt.
 Oliver Wendell Holmes, Jr.

 This carte de visite depicts Capt.
 Oliver Wendell Holmes, Jr., of the 20th Massachusetts Infantry Regiment, was a cousin of James Jackson Lowell.
 Charles Russell Lowell, Jr.

 This carte de visite depicts Charles Russell Lowell, Jr., an aide-de-camp to George B. McClellan during the Peninsula Campaign.

 There is ample evidence that many of the Union soldiers were both unprepared for battle and frequently in need of medical assistance.
 Nurses and other medical staff traveled the country as they accompanied the soldiers into the field, and women's contributions to the defense of the Union cannot be understated.
 Inspired by the work of nurses, the aspiring writer Louisa May Alcott served briefly as an army nurse.

 Letter from Louisa May Alcott to Hannah Stevenson, 26 December 1862

-Louisa May Alcott was working in the Union Hotel Hospital in Georgetown when she wrote this letter to her friend Hannah Stevenson in December 1862.
+Louisa May Alcott (1832-1888), working briefly as an army nurse in the Union Hotel Hospital in Georgetown, wrote this letter to her friend Hannah Stevenson (1807-1887) in December 1862.
 Scenes from the Battle-field at Gettysburg, PA.
 Second Corps Hospital.